 A Whirlwind Tour Of Kathmandu And Bhaktapur’s Attractions

-Over the next couple of days, we visited a few of Kathmandu’s many attractions – the Great Boudha Stupa, the Pashupatinath Temple, the Hanuman-Dhoka Durbar Square and Thamel, Kathmandu’s touristy shopping centre, along with our tour guides from PATA Nepal Chapter, Mr Badri Nepal and Ms Sushila Kumari Baral.
+Over the next couple of days, we visited a few of Kathmandu’s many attractions – the Great Boudha Stupa, the Pashupatinath Temple, the Hanuman-Dhoka Durbar Square and Thamel, Kathmandu’s touristy shopping center, along with our tour guides, Mr. Badri Nepal and Ms. Sushila Kumari Baral.

-Mr Badri’s explanations of Nepal’s culture, religious ethos and community life left us spellbound.
-But my favourite part of the tour was watching and photographing the animals – pigeons, dogs, goats and monkeys – that live in the shrines.
+Mr Badri’s explanations of Nepal’s culture, religious ethos, and community life left us spellbound.
+But my favorite part of the tour was watching and photographing the animals – pigeons, dogs, goats, and monkeys – that live in the shrines.

-As an art lover, I also loved the colours and sophistication of the elaborate Tibetan Thangka paintings – Buddhist paintings on cotton, silk appliqué, usually depicting a Buddhist deity, scene, or mandala.
+As an art lover, I also loved the colors and sophistication of the elaborate Tibetan Thangka paintings – Buddhist paintings on cotton, silk appliqué, usually depicting a Buddhist deity, scene, or mandala.

-We also visited Nepal’s cultural city, Bhaktapur, and Patan Durbar Square, a centre for fine arts.
-I could have spent all day photographing the exquisite wood carvings, idols and sculptures in Patan’s Tibetan Buddhist ‘Golden Temple’ (Hiranya Varna Mahavir).
+We also visited Nepal’s cultural city, Bhaktapur, and Patan Durbar Square, a center for fine arts.
+I could have spent all day photographing the exquisite wood carvings, idols, and sculptures in Patan’s Tibetan Buddhist ‘Golden Temple’ (Hiranya Varna Mahavir).

-I really wish I could have spent more time taking photographs, but we were in a mixed group consisting of travel agents, travel writers and a videographer (who went off by himself to take videos), and every time I stopped to take photos, I would get left behind.
+I really wish I could have spent more time taking photographs, but we were in a mixed group of travel agents, travel writers, and a videographer (who went off by himself to take videos), and every time I stopped to take photos, I would get left behind.

-As a huge Marvel fan, I was also thrilled to discover that both, the Pashupatinath Temple and Patan Durbar Square were locations for shooting Kamar Taj in Marvel’s Dr Strange movie.
+As a huge Marvel fan, I was thrilled to discover that the Pashupatinath Temple and Patan Durbar Square were locations for shooting Kamar Taj in Marvel’s Dr Strange movie.

 In 2015, Nepal was hit by the devastating Gorkha earthquake that killed nearly 9,000 people and injured nearly 22,000.
 Many of its ancient temples and historical structures were damaged in this earthquake, some beyond repair.